-Cardiovascular Disease Fellowship Program – Lisa J. Rose-Jones, MD, FACC & John Vavalle, MD, MHS, FACC
+Cardiovascular Disease Fellowship – Lisa J. Rose-Jones, MD, FACC & John Vavalle, MD, MHS, FACC

-Interventional Cardiology Fellowship Program – Joseph S. Rossi, MD, MSCI, FACC, FSCAI
+Interventional Cardiology Fellowship – Joseph S. Rossi, MD, MSCI, FACC, FSCAI

-Clinical Cardiac Electrophysiology Program – Anil K. Gehi, MD
+Clinical Cardiac Electrophysiology Fellowship – Anil K. Gehi, MD

-Heart Failure & Transplant Fellowship Program – Patricia P. Chang, MD
+Advanced Heart Failure & Transplant Fellowship – Patricia P. Chang, MD

 Structural Heart Disease Fellowship – John P. Vavalle, MD, MHS